 Sara Spector is a lifetime member of the Mars Society, serving as a volunteer and previously as Secretary of the Steering Committee.
 She has been interested in space-related subjects and activities since the age of nine.
 During the 1980's she served as Aerospace Officer of her local CAP squadron, conducting classes and the occasional seminar.
 She is also a member of The Planetary Society, Explore Mars Inc. and the National Space Society.
 She was a volunteer at the NSS International Space Development Conference in 2010 for both NSS and TMS.
 Sara has sponsored renovation projects at both FMARS and MDRS for TMS and performed design work for The Mars Quarterly.
 Ms. Spector holds Bachelor’s degrees in Pharmacy and Science in Microbiology and is presently employed part-time as a pharmacist.
 She also has interests in environmental issues and supports several "green" organizations, including the National Resources Defense Council.

 Michael Stoltz serves as the Mars Society’s Director of Development and Director of Media & Public Relations.
-He has an extensive background in fundraising, media and public relations, non-profit management and government affairs.
-While living in Israel for 14 years, Mr. Stoltz served as a media relations adviser to Israeli statesman Benjamin Netanyahu and also headed global resource development for one of Israel’s largest public colleges.
+He has an extensive background in fundraising, media relations, public outreach, non-profit management and government affairs.
+While living in Israel for 14 years, Mr. Stoltz served as a communications adviser to Israeli statesman Benjamin Netanyahu and also headed global resource development for one of Israel’s largest public colleges.
 In addition, he represented the Mars Society in Israel for a number of years.
-Currently based in the Chicago area, Mr. Stoltz is a long-time advocate of the human exploration of the Red Planet and has a deep interest in astrobiology and exo-planets.
+Based in the Chicago area, Mr. Stoltz is a long-time advocate of human Mars exploration and has a deep interest in astrobiology, exo-planets and interstellar travel.
 More recently he worked as a senior development officer at two Midwest-based colleges and currently serves in a volunteer-capacity as a U.S. liaison for The Ramon Foundation (www.ramonfoundation.org.il).
-Mr. Stoltz holds a BA degree in History from Creighton University and a MA degree in Middle Eastern Studies from New York University and also studied at Tel Aviv University.
+Mr. Stoltz holds a B.A. degree in History from Creighton University and a M.A. degree in Near Eastern Studies from New York University and also studied at Tel Aviv University.

 Edward Barrington Stott